Economic sanctions: Criticism

+Smart Sanctions

+One of the most popular suggestions to combat the humanitarian issues that arise from sanctions is the concept of "smart sanctions", and a lot of research has been done on this concept also known as targeted sanctions.
+The term "smart sanctions" refers to measures like asset freezes, travel bans, and arms embargoes that aim to target responsible parties like political leaders and elites with the goal of avoiding causing widespread collateral damage to innocent civilians and neighboring nations.

+Though there has been enthusiasm about the concept, as of 2016, the Targeted Sanctions Consortium (TSC) found that targeted sanctions only result in policy goals being met 22% of the time.

+Smart Sanctions have also not been totally successful in avoiding civilian harm or unintended consequences.
+For example, arms embargoes can impact the self-defense efforts of those under attack, aviation bans can affect a nation's transportation sector and the jobs of civilians associated with them, and financial sanctions targeting individuals raise due process issues.
+One example of smart sanctions in practice can be seen with sanctions imposed by the United States on the Russian Federation following the latter's 2014 annexation of Crimea, which were intended to exert pressure on Russia's financial sector.
+The sanctions resulted in American credit card companies Visa and Mastercard suspending all transactions of sanctioned Russian banks, effectively canceling the credit cards of ordinary Russian consumers.

 Implications for businesses

 There is an importance, especially with relation to financial loss, for companies to be aware of embargoes that apply to their intended export or import destinations.
 Properly preparing products for trade, sometimes referred to as an embargo check, is a difficult and timely process for both importers and exporters.

 There are many steps that must be taken to ensure that a business entity does not accrue unwanted fines, taxes, or other punitive measures.
 Common examples of embargo checks include referencing embargo lists, cancelling transactions, and ensuring the validity of a trade entity.

 This process can become very complicated, especially for countries with changing embargoes.
 Before better tools became available, many companies relied on spreadsheets and manual processes to keep track of compliance issues.
 Today, there are software based solutions that automatically handle sanctions and other complications with trade.